 Children are gifts from God, and Church of the Resurrection welcomes them in all aspects of our faith life together through our Children and Family Ministry.
 We often structure individual worship services to cater to children, and we offer a variety of programs to help youngsters and their families lead Christ-centered lives.

-Our program offers a unique opportunity for children ages 3K through 4th grade to worship with their parents for the first one-third of the 9 a.m. worship service, and learn about God for the rest of the service.
-In the 2017-18 school year, we began a brand-new Sunday school model that includes age-based classrooms, music, group activities and some intergenerational events for the whole family.
+Our program offers a unique opportunity for children ages 3K through 4th grade to worship with their parents for the first one-third of our Sunday worship service, and learn about God for the rest of the service.
+Our Sunday school model includes age-based classrooms, music, group activities and some intergenerational events for the whole family.
 We use lessons from the Spark “Activate Faith” series, which uses both Bible stories from worship and other key stories from Genesis to St. Paul’s letters.
-We are continuing that plan for the 2018-19 school year.
-Sign up now!

 Nursery and church toddler area